 The interviewer might throw situational questions to determine your capabilities.
 If the situation seems to be vague, try to question the interviewer to get the actual scenario.
-This also gives you time to think or rehearse on the situational strategy that you will adopt.
+This also gives you time to think or rehearse the situational strategy that you will adopt.

 While on the conversation you may identify a loophole in your strategy.
 Speak about it and justify confidently in such a way that you can handle these minor problems with the expertise you have gained so far.
-This gives a confidence in the interviewer on your conflict resolution skills.
+This gives confidence in the interviewer on your conflict resolution skills.

 Art2Write Company in Dubai establishes the ground rules for interview success, providing candidates with the skills they need to succeed in their job interviews.
 Individuals can acquire great communication skills under their expert supervision, successfully communicating their qualities and experiences to potential jobs.
 The assistance provided by Art2Write in extensive interview preparation, such as practising typical questions and improving responses, builds self-assurance and poise.